 Mutabazi desired what we all want: freedom, a place to call home and the stability of a loving family.
-While his parents never had the opportunity to provide these things for him, his local church and his sponsor were able to step in and make sure he was still known, loved and protected and provide him with opportunities to achieve his desires.
+While his parents never had the opportunity to provide these things for him, his local church and his sponsor were able to step in and make sure he was still known, loved and protected and provide him with opportunities to live up to his God-given potential.

 Story and photos by Silas Irungu, Compassion Africa